Blog Banner SVG

 TDS contributes to nearly 35% of India’s total direct tax collection, making it one of the most crucial revenue mechanisms for the government.
 Additionally, over 2 crore TDS certificates are issued annually across various income categories.

-The Budget 2025 introduced several important modifications to the TDS Rate Chart.
+The Budget 2025 introduced several important modifications to the TDS Rate Chart managed by the Central Board of Direct Taxes (CBDT).
 Consequently, taxpayers must understand these changes to ensure proper compliance.

 SectionNature of PaymentPrevious ThresholdNew ThresholdPrevious RateNew RateEffective Date